|Other Position:||Safeties Coach | Special Teams Co-Coordinator|

-Paremski spent 10 seasons at West Texas A&M from 2006-15, including the last three as defensive coordinator, and joins A-State as an assistant coach after also spending the 2016 campaign with the Red Wolves when the squad won the Sun Belt Conference championship and defeated UCF in the Cure Bowl.
+Paremski came to Arkansas State after spending 10 seasons at West Texas A&M from 2006-15, including the last three as defensive coordinator, and rejoins the Red Wolves as an assistant coach after also spending the 2016 campaign with the program when the squad won the Sun Belt Conference championship and defeated UCF in the Cure Bowl.

 During his time with the Buffaloes, he helped lead the program to Lone Star Conference (LSC) championships in 2006, 2007 and 2012.
 The 2012 squad was also Super Region 4 champions and a national semifinalist.